 Carbon County court — ARD

-Two first-time offenders in the criminal justice system were placed in Carbon County’s Accelerated Rehabilitation Disposition probation program on Monday by President Judge Roger N. Nanovic II.
+Three first-time offenders in the criminal justice system were placed in Carbon County’s Accelerated Rehabilitation Disposition probation program on Monday by Judge Joseph J. Matika.

-If a person successfully completes all conditions of the program, their record his wiped clean.
-However, if they fail to complete it, or are revoked from it, then they would face trial on all pending charges.
+If a person successfully completes all conditions of the program their record is wiped clean.
+However, if they fail to complete the program, or are revoked from it, they would face trial on all pending charges.
 A person does not admit guilt in entering the program.

-He was assessed $450 for the cost of the program and ordered to get a mental health evaluation and follow any recommendation for treatment, render 20 hours of community service and make restitution for damages of $3,823.40 to the vehicle.
+He was assessed $650 for the cost of the program and ordered to render 50 hours of community service.